You may have heard about Texas laws against cyberstalking and cyberbullying. But are such acts a crime?

 Contact a Houston Computer Crimes Defense Attorney

 If you face a cyberbullying or cyberstalking criminal charge, it’s vital that you quickly engage an experienced criminal defense lawyer.
-Contact us today at the Neal Davis Law Firm for a free legal review of your case.
+Contact us today at the Neal Davis Law Firm for a legal review of your case.

 You should know that there are defenses against a cyberbullying charge or a cyberstalking charge.
 Among them are the right to free speech, which is constitutionally protected by the First Amendment.
 Also, a defense can cite unreasonable perception of communication as harassing or threatening, which can be a matter of opinion.